COVID-19 student contest

 75 Things White People Can Do for Racial Justice

-The COVID-19 pandemic has caused major and unprecedented disruptions and challenges to our physical, financial, and mental well-being.
-We, at the Center for Service-Learning and Public Service understand that many of us are experiencing heighted levels of stress as a result of these unprecedented changes to our daily lives, and that these stressors may result in intense feelings of fear, anxiety, insecurity and anger.
-We recommend that you visit the Centers for Disease Control and Prevention for Ways to Cope with Stress.While we also recognize that the incidents of racism and xenophobia behaviors that we are witnessing in our country during the COVID-19 pandemic can be directly related to these difficult emotions, we also believe that individually and together we have the power to educate, increase awareness and to combat racism and xenophobia.
+The COVID-19 pandemic has caused major and unprecedented disruptions and challenges to our physical, financial and mental well-being.
+We are also experiencing increase incidents of racism and xenophobia in our nation.
+Individually and collectively we have the power to educate, increase awareness and to combat racism and xenophobia.
 To help you counter and discourage hateful, abusive and racist behavior we have compiled a list of resources and activities.

 Unicef USA 5 Ways to Fight Racism and Xenophobia